sfomuseum/ios-multiscreen-starter/README.md

 ![](docs/images/ios-multiscreen-touchfree-000.jpg)

+Importantly, control of the application is limited to one person at a time through the use of time-sensitive access codes.

 For background on why this functionality was added see:

 * [Presenting the SkyTerrace Interactive Map at NACIS 2022](https://millsfield.sfomuseum.org/blog/2022/10/28/nacis/) (slides and notes from [NACIS 2022](https://nacis.org/annual-meeting/) conference)